Dust beyond the torus: Revealing the mid-infrared heart of local Seyfert ESO 428-G14 with JWST/MIRI: RESULTS

 \subsection{Emission line contamination}

 JWST/MIRI images are obtained using broad-band filters that span a few microns around the central wavelength.
 This means that the filters can capture both the continuum emission from dust and any line emission from gas that falls within the filter's wavelength range.
-As can be seen in the bottom of Fig.~\ref{SED_plot}, the five imaging filters used in this study overlap with a couple of emission lines and PAH bands that could contribute to the MIR emission, thus influencing the morphology seen.
+As can be seen in the bottom of Fig.~\ref{SED_plot}, the five imaging filters used in this study overlap with a couple of emission lines and PAH bands that could contribute to the MIR emission, potentially influencing the morphology seen.
+This includes the F1000W filter, which can be contaminated by the [\ion{S}{IV}] and $\rm H_{2}$ 0-0 S(3) lines; F1500W, by [\ion{Ne}{V}] and [\ion{Ne}{III}] lines; and F1800W, where PAH bands and the [\ion{S}{III}] line may impact the observed emission.
 Moreover, the mutli-wavelength analysis in Fig. ~\ref{jwst_plus_anci} shows a striking correlation between the MIR structure, [\ion{Si}{VI}], and H$\alpha$ emissions, which could be explained (in part) by strong emission line contribution in the JWST images.
 This could influence our interpretation of the observed MIR structures, attributing features to dust continuum that may, in fact, be closely connected to ionised or molecular gas instead. \\

 The absence of any high-resolution JWST spectroscopy for ESO 428-G14, such as from the MIRI Mid-Infrared Spectrograph (MIRI/MRS), complicates this analysis, as it would otherwise provide a clearer distinction between dust and gas contributions to the observed MIR structure.
 To overcome this limitation, we leverage the wealth of multi-wavelength information for this galaxy to develop a method to estimate the level of emission line contamination in the F1000W image.
 As discussed before, this filter provides the highest resolution of the inner ($4 \arcsec \times 4 \arcsec$) extended MIR structure, and is thus the ideal band for our assessment of contamination along that region. \\